Center for Visual Music

 A full account of the Disney experience appears in Moritz's "Fischinger at Disney: or Oskar in the Mousetrap," Millimeter, February 1977, pp. 25-28.

 The original article was published missing the third footnote.

-All letters quoted in this article and all photographs were part of the Estate of Oskar Fischinger, and are now the property of his widow, Mrs. Elfriede Fischinger.
+All letters quoted in this article and all photographs were part of the Estate of Oskar Fischinger, then the Elfriede Fischinger Trust, and are now copyright Center for Visual Music, since 2009.
 All rights reserved.
-[2005 update, now the property of the Elfriede Fischinger Trust]

 Additional CVM Notes:

-* Later research has revealed that Composition in Blue did not win the grand prize at Venice.
+* Later research has revealed that Composition in Blue did not win the grand prize at Venice, but a special prize .

 ** This assumption by Moritz was later called into question; Fischinger's daughter recalls the source of his logo as being a gyroscope.